NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 https://commerce.cashnet.com/SFCSA.
 Navigate to Club Sports -> Club sports - COED -> Rock Climbing Fundraising -> enter $15.00 and pay.
 You will get an email receipt to show at tryouts
-5. Show up to Renaissance Garage 1 hour BEFORE the listed start time (so if you're going to a 7pm tryout, show up at Renaissance at 6pm) with your $15 already paid on the due's portal!
+5. Show up to Central ROck Gym Fenway (Accessible via public tranist on the T, bus, and within walking distance of campus).

 Questions?
-Reach out to us via email at northeasternclimbing@gmail.com.
+Reach out to us via email at northeasternclimbing@gmail.com or on Instagram @northeasternclimbing

 ## General Info